jkneifl/academic-page/content/post/crom/index.md

 Please note that the presented code does only serve academic and illustrative purposes and is neither optimized nor complete.
 For a general implementation please refer to the official [github page](https://crom-pde.github.io).

 ### Concluding Remarks
 CROM is a very powerful discretization-free ROM scheme for PDEs.
-The authors showed that it can outperform conventional approaches regarding accuracy and resource demands while offering adaptive spatial resolutoins.
+The authors showed that it can outperform conventional approaches regarding accuracy and resource demands while offering adaptive spatial resolutions.
 Nevertheless, it shares some limitations with classic data-driven ROM approaches like the dependency on the training data, i.e. it won't generalize well to unseen scenarios.
 In contrast to complete data-driven approaches it offers a nice blend of ML and PDE solutions at the cost of increased method complexity.

 #### Should you use CROM?